AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 + StartPodSandbox restarts a sandbox pod which was stopped by accident and setup the network with network plugin.

+### Scenario:

+It will fail to get IP after PodSandbox restarts because of the external factors such as shutdown the host.
+It is a solution to avoid container reallocating.

 ### Modification

 + Provides an interface for starting PodSandbox specified.